 Being on a cruise ship for 12 days means being dictated by the breakfast, lunch, and dinner times.
 On top of that, there’s the effort the animation team puts in to entertain the 500 people on board.
 If you’re still bored then, it’s time for some self-entertainment by doing something different every single day.

 I’ve been reading some really inspiring books, most prominent of them A Sense of the World: How a Blind Man Became History’s Greatest Traveler by Jason Roberts, which chronicles the adventures of Lieutenant James Holman, who had a habit of hitchhiking ships (ha!) and did some other really cool stuff while completely blind.
-Why has nobody heard of this guy if he’s indeed “History’s Greatest Traveler”?
-That subtitle that made me a little suspicious before reading it, but this guy has covered some ridiculous distances—for real yo.
-Really inspiring and a really enjoyable read for someone who is stuck while slowly peddling across the Atlantic Ocean.
+Why has nobody heard of this guy if he’s “History’s Greatest Traveler”?
+That subtitle made me a little suspicious before reading it, but this guy has covered some ridiculous distances—for real, y’all.
+It’s really inspiring and an incredibly enjoyable read.
+Especially for people stuck aboard while slowly zooming across the Atlantic Ocean.